Research Frontpage

 Underlying Shift

 The game is shifting from after-the-fact breach investigation to continuous exposure management.
 Security is no longer just about perimeter defense, signatures, or post-incident alerts.
-The new center of gravity is understanding where the data is, how it is used, which identities and agents can reach it, whether AI systems create new leakage paths, and whether the software and model supply chain can be trusted.
+The new center of gravity is understanding where the data is, how it is used, which identities and agents can reach it, whether AI systems create new leakage paths, and whether the software, storage, traffic, API, browser, and model supply chain can be trusted.

 The latest signals suggest this is becoming a live control problem: detect misuse during the interaction, classify AI traffic as it happens, enforce policy across the full AI lifecycle, and contain AI-connected compromise before it spreads across a tenant.
 A newer layer is emerging around machine-speed defense, where exploit discovery, detection, enrichment, and remediation are increasingly compressed into the same operational window.

-Attention also appears to be shifting toward verifiable control, agent identity governance, sovereignty monitoring, and behavior-based exfiltration prevention, where buyers want proof that safeguards are operating, not just documented.
+Attention also appears to be shifting toward verifiable control, agent identity governance, identity-to-data risk fusion, continuous authorization, sovereignty monitoring, behavior-based exfiltration prevention, predictive breach-path modeling, browser-layer enforcement, collaboration-layer DLP, storage-layer inspection, backup-data detection, API anomaly detection, and network-layer AI traffic control, where buyers want proof that safeguards are operating, not just documented.
+A further change is that AI security is starting to look like an operating layer for the whole enterprise, not a separate product category.

 Current Phase

 Adoption is broadening, yet standards for accuracy, verifiability, enforcement safety, and measurable ROI are still forming.
-The newest phase marker is that vendors are packaging continuous discovery, runtime enforcement, AI telemetry, shadow-AI discovery, OCR-based investigations, agent identity governance, sovereignty monitoring, AI traffic controls, autonomous remediation, behavior-based DLP, and machine-speed SOC workflows as first-class security features rather than experimental add-ons.
+The newest phase marker is that vendors are packaging continuous discovery, runtime enforcement, AI telemetry, shadow-AI discovery, OCR-based investigations, agent identity governance, sovereignty monitoring, AI traffic controls, autonomous remediation, behavior-based DLP, write-time storage defense, backup anomaly detection, managed AI monitoring, machine-speed SOC workflows, session visibility, agent threat rules, browser exfiltration controls, collaboration-layer DLP, on-device inspection, API-layer protection, continuous access control, virtual patching, breach containment, immutable audit trails, and closed-loop detection engineering as first-class security features rather than experimental add-ons.

 What to Watch

-• Convergence of DSPM, IAM, XDR, browser security, and productivity-suite security into unified exposure and response platforms.
+• Convergence of DSPM, IAM, XDR, browser security, collaboration security, storage security, backup security, traffic control, and productivity-suite security into unified exposure and response platforms.

 • Prompt-layer and tool-call defenses becoming standard in enterprise AI assistants, IDEs, and agentic workflows.